Now the Lord is the Spirit, and where the Spirit of the Lord is, there is freedom.

 What to Expect

 Real people.
-We're far from perfect.
-In fact, we're not even close.
-Our church is full of people who DON'T have it all together.
-We have our own fears, struggles and we don't have all the answers.
+We're not perfect and we don't have all the answers.
 Our goal is to point to the One who does: Jesus.

 Relaxed atmosphere.
 When we look at Scripture, we see an emphasis on people, not on their clothing (James 2:1-9).
 We care about YOU, not the clothes you are wearing.
 If you like dressing casual, go ahead.
 If you prefer to wear a suit, then please do so.
 If you're visiting , you won't be singled out or asked to say anything - nor will you be asked to give financially.